 2. The AMF sends the Security Mode Complete message to the UE.

 3. After the Security Mode Complete message, send a NAS message from the UE to the AMF removing the NAS-MAC field.
-The message used must not be an exception in TS 24.501 [5].
+The message used shall not be an exception in TS 24.501 [5].

 Expected Results: